-Are you considering to join accelerator program but have no idea where to start?
+Are you considering to join the accelerator program but have no idea where to start?
 You’re not alone with this problem.
 We asked Bernardo Martinez from Conector, one of the biggest Spanish startup accelerator, about the most common challenges and the ways to succeed in startup programs.
 Bernardo Martinez gladly shared his experience and recommendations.

 The material is based on the interview with Bernardo Martinez, business development manager at Conector.